-Michelle Loo has more than 10 years of banking experience in secured and unsecured lending, wealth products, bancassurance, SME banking and branch management.
+Michelle Loo has more than 20 years experience in the banking and training industry.
+On the banking side, her experience is in secured and unsecured lending, wealth products, bancassurance, SME banking and branch management.

 Michelle started her career in the banking industry with HSBC Bank as a Mortgage Executive.
-In 2008, she joined OCBC as a Business Development Manager in SME Banking and during which, the team she was in achieved Top 5 in the nationwide overall performance.
+In 2008, she joined OCBC as a Business Development Manager in SME Banking and during which time, the team she was in achieved Top 5 in the nationwide overall performance.
 Following that, she joined Maybank as a Mortgage Consultant.
-She was one of the pioneers in the Direct Sales Team and recognised as the Nationwide Top Team for 3 consecutive years.
-She then went on to join Alliance Bank and was promoted as Branch Manager.
+She was one of the pioneers in the Direct Sales Team and recognized as the Nationwide Top Team for 3 consecutive years.
+She then went on to join Alliance Bank with the position of Branch Manager.
 Subsequently, she joined Public Bank in Regional Sales and Support in SME Bancassurance, supporting 19 branches in the Klang Valley.
 Her main task was to maintain Regional top sales, which she achieved for 2 consecutive years.